yair-byte/yair-byte/README.md

 <div>

   <h3 align="left"> 🙋‍♂️ About Me: </h3>
-  <h4 align="left"> I am a serious and responsible person, full of determination for personal and professional development.
-I consider myself an autodidact by nature, with a passion for continuous learning, always looking for opportunities to improve my skills and knowledge.
-I prioritize meeting deadlines and delivering efficient and effective results in everything I do.
-I am especially interested in the field of artificial intelligence and electronics.</h4>
+  <h4 align="left"> I am self-taught by nature, with a great passion for continuous learning.
+I am always looking for opportunities to improve my skills and knowledge, and I make it a priority to meet deadlines and deliver efficient and effective results in all my tasks.
+My interest is especially focused on the field of artificial intelligence, web development and electronics. </h4>

 </div>